 - Trim tree branches away from your home: branches and limbs could serve as bridges for these pests to gain access into your home

 Because carpenter ants create tunnels in wood, they leave behind a sawdust material called, “frass.”
 If you see frass around your home this could be an indication that you have carpenter ants.
 Below are some other common signs you may have carpenter ants.

 - “Kick-out holes”: these are the openings created by carpenter ants after they push out the frass

 - Flying carpenter ants: these are identified as swarmers, their purpose is to mate

 - Discarded wings: this is often a sign of a mature infestation

 How Do I Eliminate Carpenter Ants?

-If you are noticing signs of carpenter ants, you’ll want to contact a professional and not attempt any DIY methods.
-Sometimes the carpenter ant nest you have in your home is actually not their primary nest, but another several yards away.
+If you are noticing signs of carpenter ants, you’ll want to contact a professional sooner rather than later.
+Sometimes the carpenter ant nest you have in your home is actually not their primary nest, but another nest several yards away.
 A licensed pest control technician will be able to inspect your home, determine the scope of your problem, and effectively treat it.